Dadar railway station: Passengers

-Dadar is the busiest railway station on the Mumbai Suburban Railway network with an average of 211,888 passengers beginning their journey from this station per day contributing ₹1059440 of average daily revenue.
+Dadar is the busiest railway station on the Mumbai Suburban Railway network with an average of 211,888 passengers beginning their journey from this station every day, contributing ₹1059440 of average daily revenue.

 In October 2012, CR announced plans to cease long-distance train services terminating at Dadar on the Central side within 5–6 years.
-The load would be transferred to Lokmanya Tilak Terminus (LTT) by upgrading the number of platforms at LTT from five to 12.
+The load would be transferred to Lokmanya Tilak Terminus (LTT) by upgrading the number of platforms at LTT from 5 to 12.

 Operations

 Dadar railway station handles a total of 88 long-distance trains.
 In which 12 trains are on the Western line side in which 3 long-distance trains originate and terminate at Midtown Terminus and 9 long-distance trains halt at the fast suburban route of Western line.

 Whereas, 76 trains are on the Central line side in which 11 long-distance trains originate and terminate at Central Terminus and 65 long-distance trains halt at the fast suburban route of Central line.